 If you’re in the midst of a training program for your next race, particularly a half marathon or longer, you probably have a weekly long run on your schedule.
-The miles are important, but recovering well from the work is key to continue training.
+The miles are important, but recovering well from the work is key to continuing training.

 10 Best Ways To Recover After a Long Run